 At renewal, the Institute evaluates the academic, organizational, legal and fiscal aspects of the school's program using SUNY's Charter School Renewal Benchmarks (see attachment).
-A copy of the Renewal Benchmarks is included for your information.
-For formal school evaluation visits conducted prior to renewal, the Institute focuses on specific academic and organizational Renewal
+For formal school evaluation visits conducted prior to renewal, the Institute focuses on specific academic and organizational Renewal Benchmarks (called Qualitative Educational Benchmarks).
+They provide a fixed standard for determining the quality of the academic program as the school progresses toward renewal.